andbloch/i18nnn/readme.md

         // default cookie key for locale
         // the locale middleware (express) will use this field to store the determined the locale
         cookieLocaleKey: 'locale'
-    });
+    };

+    // initialise with custom uptions
+    i18nnn.init(options);

 ## Locale Middleware for Express

-i18nnn also comes with a locale middleware which can be used in expressJS to attach the locale to the request (<code>req</code>) object.
-But you are left free if you want to use this locale middleware or another one.
+i18nnn also comes with a locale middleware which can be used in expressJS to attach the locale to ExpressJS' <code>req</code> object.
+Anyways, you are left free to use this locale middleware or another one.

     // ensure you enable expressJS' cookie parser before enabling the locale middleware app.use(express.cookieParser());